VoidXH/Cavern/docs/Building Cavernize on MacOS.md

 ## Notes

 - The app bundle is not signed or notarized.
-- The original WPF UI cannot run on macOS. macOS support is provided by the Avalonia project in `CavernSamples/CavernizeAvalonia`.
+- The original Windows-only WPF UI was replaced by the Avalonia project in `CavernSamples/CavernizeGUI`.
-- The original Windows Cavernize app remains in `CavernSamples/CavernizeGUI`.
 - The Unity version is not part of this build path.